• Skip to main content

 Cook’s Tips:

-• For cooking the chicken, you will need a slow cooker large enough to fit a whole chicken, and also a rack for the bottom of your slow cooker.
+• For cooking the chicken, you will need a slow cooker large enough to fit a whole chicken and a rack for the bottom of your slow cooker.
 I have a rack that fits my slow cooker, but if you don’t happen to have a rack, you can make your own rack by rolling up some foil, or by using some quartered onions to raise the chicken off of the bottom of the slow cooker.
 You just want to make sure that the chicken is elevated and not stewing in its juices.

 • For extra flavor, I add a little beer to the bottom of the slow cooker.
 The steam of the beer will infuse the chicken with even more flavor.
 If you aren’t a fan of beer, just omit it – you really don’t need to add extra liquid to make the chicken.